Rutabaga Story Co. is a theatre company based in Portland, Oregon.

 We strive to produce new, fun, and accessible plays with an emphasis on visual storytelling.

 We create work that is as fun to work on as it is to see.
 Even when dealing with heavy subjects, joy and entertainment are the heart of our pieces.

 All of our tickets are sold on a sliding scale in order to accommodate a range of audience members.
 We strive to produce work that can be enjoyed by as many people as possible.

-Eve Johnstone, a tried and true Oregonian, earned her BFA in Drama from NYU Tisch at the Experimental Theatre Wing.
-She has performed, directed, produced, and taught theatre on both coasts before planting her roots in Portland.
-Her work often incorporates puppetry, non-human characters, and at least one solid pun if she can help it.
+Eve Johnstone, a tried and true Oregonian, earned their BFA in Drama from NYU Tisch at the Experimental Theatre Wing.
+They have performed, directed, produced, and taught theatre on both coasts before planting her roots in Portland.
+Their work often incorporates puppetry, non-human characters, and at least one solid pun if they can help it.
 Eve loves birds, discussing plays, and dreaming about owning several dogs.

 A lifelong performer, Meredith earned her BS in Materials Science from Alfred University, and currently works as an engineer for Owens Corning.
 She has been involved in numerous theatrical productions in college and now works as a stage manager, performer, and production manager for Rutabaga Story Co.
 Her hobbies include friendship and activities.